rickardlindberg/rickardlindberg.me/writing/rlmeta-poster2/smartnotes/README.md

 [ ] Support recursive macros?

-    * Probably requires function to run grammar against an object
+    * Probably requires function to run grammar against an object.

+    * Needed to get rid of duplicated call code.